 - If the answer is yes, or if the Council denies our request to review a favorable Level 3 Appeal decision, the appeals process may or may not be over We will decide whether to appeal this decision to Level 5.
-Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 4 decision that is favorable to you. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Council's decision. - \circ If we decide to appeal the decision, we will let you know in writing. - If the answer is no or if the Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over.
+Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 4 decision that is favorable to you if the value of the item or medical service meets the required dollar value. - o If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Council's decision. - o If we decide to appeal the decision, we will let you know in writing. - If the answer is no or if the Council denies the review request, the appeals process may or may not be over.